 Creating an effective LinkedIn profile is a great way to expand your professional network, get noticed by prospective employers and make a strong first impression.
-Learn our top general tips for how to create an engaging LinkedIn profile that makes people want to find out more.
+Learn our top tips on how to create an engaging LinkedIn profile that makes people want to find out more.

 1. Choose an appropriate photo

 A picture tells a thousand words, so make sure your profile picture sends the right message.
-Avoid cropping a photo from your friend’s wedding or other social occasion – take a moment to take a professional photo specifically for your LinkedIn profile.
+Avoid cropping a photo from your friend’s wedding.
+Instead, take a professional photo specifically for your LinkedIn profile.

 As with a CV, people will make a quick assessment of your profile.
-Stand out from the crowd by creating a personal tagline (which appears directly under your name) and a meaningful summary section.
+Stand out from the crowd by creating a personal headline (which appears directly under your name), and a meaningful summary section.
 Engage and intrigue people so they keep reading.